OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 When some functionality in your add-in should only be available in certain contexts, you can programmatically enable or disable your custom Add-in Commands.
 For example, a function that changes the header of a table should only be enabled when the cursor is in a table.

-You can also specify whether the command is enabled or disabled when the Office host application opens.
+You can also specify whether the command is enabled or disabled when the Office client application opens.

 > [!NOTE]
 > This article assumes that you are familiar with the following documentation.
 Please review it if you haven't worked with Add-in Commands (custom menu items and ribbon buttons) recently.